MarcoMartiniano/Pocsafetypenavigationwithbottomnavigation/README.md

 # Navigation with Jetpack Compose using safe type and with BottomNavigation
-## this study aims to implement Type Safe Compose Navigation together with BottomNavigationBar.
+## This study aims to implement Type Safe Compose Navigation together with BottomNavigationBar.
 ## Below you can find the screens and different navigation scenarios.

 HomeScreen